JhimmieC137/conference-wesite/frontend/README.md

 - Components
  This *components* directory is where the UI components(Basically formatted webpages) are stored with the extension `.vue`.
 Currently this just contains the HelloWorld.vue component.

-- Router
-The *router* directory contains the index.js file where urls are defined and mapped to the components

-- Views
-This is similar to components and contains webpage templates also with the extension `.vue`

-The `main.js` file initiates the vue app
+The `main.js` file initiates the vue app and the `App.vue` handles the url routing and mapping.

+### Consuming backend data

+Any data to be consumed will be served via a deployed version of the backend on a live server.
+In absence of the live server data, you will be required to set up and run the backend on your local machine and use the uri `http://127.0.0.1:5000`.
+Find explanation on how to set up in the [backend readme](../backend/README.md).

+### Documentation

-You will be required to document each component as they are added under *Components* above.
-Also document any other important feature added When you are done and ready to deploy to production, delete the former `dist` folder and run the command:
+You will also be required to document each component as they are added under *Components* above.
+Also document any other important feature added.

+### Running the app

+To run the Vue app, navigate to the frontend_app directory in your terminal, run the command:

+`npm run serve`

+On first setup you should see the the page show in the image below

+### Deploying the app

+When you are done and ready to deploy to production, delete the former `dist` folder and run the command:

 `npm run build`

 This creates a new `dist` folder

-Note:
+**Note:**
 If you will be using VScode as a text editor you will need extensions [Vue](Vue.volar) for the vue application [Prettier](esbenp.prettier-vscode) to help with code formatting